Nashville Hot Honey Chicken Slider Sandwiches

 • Brush both sides of the chicken thighs with hot honey sauce.

-• Place one chicken thigh on the bottom of a slider bun then add a spoonful of creamy southern coleslaw and a couple of pickle slices.
-Place the remaining bun on top and serve immediately.
+• Place one chicken thigh on the bottom of a slider bun, then add a spoonful of creamy southern coleslaw and a couple of pickle slices.
+Top with the top slider bun and serve immediately.

 Notes